carokrny/portfolio/README.md

 This project can be viewed at carokrny.github.io/portfolio or carolynkearney.me.

 ## Acknowledgements
 Thank you to ICONS8.com for free use of icons for my Skills and Contact section.
 And thank you to ezgif.com for helping me turn my doodle into a gif.
+Thank you to faviconit.com for the free favicon creator.